 Meet Survival Guide

-Please let the coaches coach!
-The coaches take the time each week to talk to swimmers and help prepare for the upcoming meet.
+Meets are tons of fun for our swimmers!
+Please remember to let the coaches coach.
+They take the time each week to talk to swimmers and help prepare for the upcoming meet.

 If your child has a question, please have them talk directly to the coaches so there is no confusion.